lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compressor sends the Least Significant Bits (e.g. LSB of the length field).
 The decompressor combines the value received with the Target Value depending on the field type.

-If this action is made on a variable length field, the size of the Compressed Residue in bytes has to be sent as described in
+If this action needs to be done on a variable length field, the size of the Compressed Residue in bytes must be sent as described in {{chap-CDA}}.
-{{chap-CDA}}.

 ### DEViid, APPiid CDA